MatejKovacic/RasPBX-install/SMS_and_MMS/README.md

 You can also send SMS messages, but again, there is no log of sent messages, there is no phone number sanitiziang and validaton, and original SMS send script does not look good on mobile version.

-And the most painful issue is, that receiving MMS messages does not work at all, when someone will send you a MMS message, you will even not receive the sending number, just a message, that you received SMS from number `MMSC` with empty content.
+And the most painful issue is that receiving MMS messages does not work at all.
+When someone will send you a MMS message, you will even not receive the sending number, just a message, that you received SMS from number `MMSC` with empty content.

-So I decided to change that and here are the scripts for your RasPBX system, that will allow you to receive and send SMS messages in more friendly way and to receive the sender of the MMS message.
+So one day someone sent me a MMS message (I still don't know what is was!) and then I decided to change the original RasPBX scripts for handling SMS and MMS messages.
+Now you can use improved scripts, that will allow you to receive and send SMS messages in more friendly way, to receive the sender of the MMS message and much more!

+Let's see some screenschoots first.

 Login and SMS sender: